top of page

 Epidosite is a highly altered epidote and quartz bearing rock.
 It is the result of slow hydrothermal alteration or metasomatism of the basaltic sheeted dike complex and associated plagiogranites that occurs below the massive sulfide ore deposits which occur in ophiolites.

-Colors It Comes In - Green, apple green, grey, brown, or nearly black.
+Colors It Comes In - Green, Apple Green, Grey, Brown, or nearly Black.

-Fracture Pattern - Uneven or irregular.
+Fracture - Uneven or Irregular.

 Shape -

-Large, angular pores that are less than 500 micrometers in diameter.
+Interstitial pores: Large, angular pores that are less than 500 micrometers in diameter.
 The walls of these pores have coarse crystal faces that give them their angular shape.

-Epidosite has more variable crack shapes than diabase.
+Crack shapes: Epidosite has more variable crack shapes than diabase.

-These pores are mainly found in the epidote-rich domains.
+Spheroidal pores: These pores are mainly found in the epidote-rich domains.

-These crystals have grown inward into the interstitial pores.
+Euhedral epidote crystals: These crystals have grown inward into the interstitial pores.

 Where They Can Be Found -

-Epidosite can form in these systems when chemically altered seawater reacts with basalts, gabbros, and plagiogranites.
+Sub-seafloor hydrothermal systems: Epidosite can form in these systems when chemically altered seawater reacts with basalts, gabbros, and plagiogranites.
 Active submarine spreading ridges, Submarine extensional structures.

-Epidosite can be found in the upper extrusive layers of ophiolites, such as the Pindos, Othris, Josephine, Solund-Stavfjord, and Miaowan.
-Cyprus: Epidosite in Cyprus is believed to be the result of a phreatic eruption.
+Ophiolites: Epidosite can be found in the upper extrusive layers of ophiolites, such as the Pindos, Othris, Josephine, Solund-Stavfjord, and Miaowan.

 Hardness On The Mohs Scale - 6 To 7 Out Of 10